FevGrave/EDF_6-1/README.md

  - Max Weapon Level might reach 250~
  - Meme gun category for all classes:
  - More loading screen tips
+ - Eventually make a mission content adding generator, to be other mod friendly!
+ - SEE OTHER AIR RAIDERS IN MISSIONS (Just ranger's in desguise)

 ## Repos to Subtitled Languages (If the language you speak or read is not on here, consider helping out)
  Guide of how far translation is being done